 - Introduce an open-door policy that encourages employees to discuss similar situations with you and in doing so, showing them as employees who are proactively interested in workplace wellbeing.

 4. Minimum Interaction or Engagement

 Team members might become apathetic if they have lost interest in the project.
 If a team leader notices this occurring, they might need to explore why.
 Has the project gone off track?
 Is the team member not being appreciated?
 Is there a conflict that needs to be addressed to regain a team member’s interest?
 Whatever it is, get to the root of the problem.
-If the team member genuinely has no interest in the project, then they might need to be booted from the team.

 5. No Long-Term Planning

 A project might suffer if there is no precise long-term planning.
 Ideally, a long-term plan will be presented as early as the project kickoff meeting.
 While this might not always be possible, long-term plans should be put into place at one of the earlier stages for the group’s advantage.
 Without a long-term plan in place, it might look like there is no end to the project in sight, resulting in the team members losing interest.
 No long-term planning means the project appears to exist without purpose, which is not ideal for the business’ growth.

 - Build a project schedule and share it with your team.
 Project schedules contain detailed project structure, start and due dates, tasks and people responsible for them, which helps your team get the big picture and a better understanding of their role in the project.